oscarb/flowlist/README.md

 ## Features

-* **Auto-archive** will put content you haven't gotten around to in a archive on a regular weekly basis.
+* **Auto-archive** will put content you haven't gotten around to in an archive on a regular weekly basis.
 This prevents the list from [stacking up with content you will never get around to](https://zenhabits.net/simple-rules/).

 * **Archive-on-open** archives the content directly when you open the content, so you won't have to go back and clear the list of the items you've taken care of.